Community Arts Training (CAT) Institute

 Through a rigorous application process, the program identifies dedicated participants that seek to learn about the use of the arts in community settings, to develop their collaboration skills, and to explore new concepts and ways of working.
 The Community Arts Training Institute is the oldest sustained training program of its kind in the country.

 CAT is for everyone.
 Our participants come from a wide range of artistic and cultural practices, ethnicities, socioeconomic backgrounds, ages, and identities.
 After completing the program, many go on to establish arts and community-based programs.
-Others become changemakers in social justice movements or helped shape public policy.
+Others become changemakers in social justice movements or help shape public policy.
 Some guide youth through teaching artistry or have elevated their social and community arts practices using the CAT “with not for” approach.